How to Take Control of Your Money with a Zero-Sum Budget

 How to Make Your First Zero-Sum Budget

-There are a few steps to take to create a zero-sum budget that is effective and moves you toward your financial goals.
+There are a few steps to take to create a zero-sum budget that works and helps you reach your financial goals.

 Figure out where your money is going.